-The Decatur Artway, a rotating outdoor sculpture gallery, made its debut in 2015 with five sculptures on display, and five more are added each year.
+The Decatur Artway, an outdoor sculpture gallery, began in 2015 with five sculptures on display and a new phase is added each year.
 Each set of sculptures is on loan for two years, creating a dynamic rotating collection of public art.
 To get a personal tour of the pieces, with narration provided by the artists, download the free Otocast app from iTunes or Google Play.

 Artist team: BFR lab (Daniel Baerlecken, Matthias Frei and Judith Reitz) and Sabri Gokmen; fabrication: Digital Fabrication Lab, Jacob Tompkins, and Georgia Institute of Technology | sheet metal aluminum

 ‘Ver Sacrum’ studies a new form of digital pattern making on architectural surfaces by combining organic figures with structural scaffolds.
 Ver Sacrum refers to an engraving at the Viennese Secession Building with its golden, highly ornamented dome structure.
 Taking inspiration from the Viennese Arts and Crafts movement, this suspended installation attempts to achieve a technologically driven version of ornamented surfaces, generating a radiant array of spatial effects.
 The three iconic structures undulate, creating a contrast to the architecture around the Decatur square.
 Light meets solid, as ornament engages with industrial structure, and overhead the vibrant pattern radiates and projects onto the surrounding surfaces.

 I create in stone and metal with the aesthetic and activity of graffiti.
 I feel newer urban aesthetics have yet to be explored in three-dimensional timeless materials.
 Graffiti is seen as a sore upon society, but the action of individual mark-making dates back to pre-historic cave paintings and is the epitome of free expression.